datainsightat/datainsight.github.io/pages/de/gcp/de_exam_questions_2.md

 <hr>

-#47 You are designing the database schema for a machine learning based food ordering service that will predict what userrs want to eat.
+###47 You are designing the database schema for a machine learning based food ordering service that will predict what userrs want to eat.
 Here is some of the information you need to store:
 - The user profile: What the user likes and doesn't like to eat
 - The user acount information: Name, adress, preferred meal times
 - The order information: When orders are made, from where, to whom
 - The database  will be used to store all transactional data of the product.
 You want to optimize the data schema.
 Which Goodle Cloud Platform product should you use?

-* Cloud Datastore
+* BigQuery

+> DataStore is NoSQL and has therefore no schema definition.

 <hr>